Hibatur Rahman Mohamad: Youth

 Hibatur was part of the Brunei U16 squad that participated in the July 2016 AFF U-16 Youth Championship held in Cambodia, making three appearances all from the bench.

 Senior

 After notable performances for MS ABDB in the 2025 Brunei FA Cup, Hibatur was selected for the Brunei national football team in June 2025, gearing up for a friendly match against Sri Lanka and afterwards the 2027 AFC Asian Cup qualification group match versus Bhutan.
 He was played from the start in the Sri Lanka game held in Bangkok in a 1–0 loss on 5 June.
 He was kept in the lineup for the Bhutan match five days later, and helped the Wasps to a 2–1 victory at the Hassanal Bolkiah National Stadium.

 After missing the October fixtures for the Wasps, Hibatur was restored to the starting lineup by Fabio Maciel for the Asian Cup qualification fixture against Lebanon on 18 November.
 His team suffered a defeat at the Hassanal Bolkiah National Stadium by three goals to nil.

+Hibatur was recalled to the Wasps for the final Asian Cup qualification group match against Bhutan in March 2026, and started the match that resulted in a 2–1 defeat for Brunei.